grimmer0125/newCARTADesktop/README.md

 For Mac, an installable dmg is created (non-signed).
 For Linux, a directory is created that can be zipped later.
 The Linux version can be created on a Mac, plus the Linux version is universal between RedHat and Ubuntu based systems.

-1. Install the electron-packager: `npm install --save-dev electron-packager`
+1. Install the electron-packager: `meteor npm install electron-packager -g`
-2. Create Mac App: `electron-packager . --overwrite --platform=darwin --arch=x64 --icon=assets/icons/mac/icon.icns --prune=true --out=release-builds`
+2. Create Mac App: `meteor electron-packager . --overwrite --platform=darwin --arch=x64 --icon=assets/icons/mac/icon.icns --prune=true --out=release-builds`
-3. Create Linux App: `electron-packager . --overwrite --asar=true --platform=linux --arch=x64 --icon=carta_logo_v2.png --prune=true --out=release-builds`
+3. Create Linux App: `meteor electron-packager . --overwrite --asar=true --platform=linux --arch=x64 --icon=carta_logo_v2.png --prune=true --out=release-builds`

 The packaged apps can be found in the `newCARTADesktop/release-builds/` directory.